 *The course offering is tentative and subject to change.

 The final course and professor list for the political sciences track will be available by December 2018.
 If you would like to be placed on the Summer School mailing list to receive alerts and updates as soon as this information is available, please contact the Summer School team: email@example.com

 Interactive lectures, Case study, Projects, Research, Seminars.

-Students are assessed through participation to lectures, seminars and through 2 dissertations on two of the 2 courses you attended during the summer school.
+Students are assessed through participation to lectures, seminars and through dissertations on the courses they attended during the summer school.

 The student should know some basic notions of EU Affairs.